Gadsden County, Florida

 Gadsden County is a county located in the panhandle of the U.S. state of Florida.
 As of the 2020 census, the population was 43,826.
 Its county seat is Quincy.
-Gadsden County is included in the Tallahassee, FL Metropolitan Statistical Area.
-Gadsden County is the only majority (over 50%) African-American county in Florida.
+Gadsden County is included in the Tallahassee Metropolitan Statistical Area.
+As part of the broader Black Belt region within the Deep South, Gadsden County is the only majority African-American county in Florida.

 History

 Gadsden County was created in 1823.
 It was named for James Gadsden of South Carolina, who served as Andrew Jackson's aide-de-camp in Florida in 1818.
 Gadsden County is historically known for its tobacco crop which is obsolete today.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 529 sqmi, of which 516 sqmi is land and 12 sqmi (2.3%) is water.

 Gadsden County is part of the Tallahassee Metropolitan Statistical Area.
 Gadsden County is in the Eastern Time Zone.
 Its western border with Jackson County forms the boundary in this area between the Eastern and Central Time Zones.